itublg/itucs-vmimage/README.rst

    https://github.com/uyar/itucs-vmimage/archive/master.zip
 #.
 Change into the directory "itucs-vmimage-master".
 #.
 Run the command: "sudo sh install_base.sh"
 #.
-Run the command: "sudo sh install_XXXXXX.sh" where XXXXXX is the code
+Run the command: "sudo sh install_blgNNN.sh" where NNN is
-   of the course you want (in lowercase).
+   numeric part of the course code.

 Using other systems
 -------------------